-As executor, one of your first jobs is to find the deceased person's will, if there is one.
-Once you get your hands on the original, signed will, keep a close eye on it.
+As the executor or personal representative of someone's estate, one of your first jobs is to find the deceased person's will, if there is one.
+Once you get your hands on the original, signed will keep a close eye on it.

-The deceased person’s lawyer.
-If a lawyer drafted the will, that lawyer may have the original or a copy.
-If you don't know the lawyer's name, go through checkbooks for the last few years and look for payments to an individual lawyer or firm.
+If a lawyer drafted the will, that lawyer might have the original or a copy.
+If you don't know the lawyer's name, go through checkbooks, account statements, and records for the last few years and look for payments to or communications from an individual lawyer or firm.
 If you know the lawyer's name but don't have an address or phone number, call the state bar association or check its website.

 The local probate court.
 It's not common, but some people deposit their wills with the probate court while they're still alive.